Destination guide

 What vaccinations do I need for South Africa?

-The recommendations below are a general guide based on UK travel health advice.
-We'll confirm exactly what you need — and whether malaria tablets are advised for your route — at a short consultation.
+This is a general guide based on UK travel health advice from TravelHealthPro (UKHSA/NaTHNaC).
+Whether you're heading for Cape Town, the Garden Route or a Kruger safari, we'll confirm exactly what you need — and whether malaria tablets are advised for your route — at a short consultation.

 Plan ahead